-a.
-CYS facilities will not store flammable, combustible, explosive or highly caustic materials IAW NFPA 30 in the facility or in adjacent outdoor areas.
-Although bleach, dish and laundry detergents must be inaccessible to children/youth, they are not considered highly caustic materials.

-b.
-Closed activity rooms will not be used as storage areas.

-c.
-All outdoor sheds (and other storage areas) should be locked when not in use.
+- a.
+CYS facilities will not store flammable, combustible, explosive, or highly caustic materials IAW NFPA 30 in the facility or in adjacent outdoor areas.
+Although bleach, dish detergent, and laundry detergent must be inaccessible to children/youth, they are not considered highly caustic materials. - b.
+Closed activity rooms will not be used as storage areas. - c.
+All outdoor sheds (and other storage areas) will be locked when not in use.